-In this article: the low down on Maruhiro – free play, roof top Ferris wheel and rides, video arcade, family facilities, kid friendly restaurant, cute animal shaped desserts, tax free shopping, special information for attending the Kawagoe Festivals with kids, and Lapland Santa!
-The post contains external (affiliate) links to Amazon.co.jp marked by **.
+In this article: the low down on Maruhiro – free play, roof top Ferris wheel (until 31.8.2019) and rides, video arcade, family facilities, kid friendly restaurant, cute animal shaped desserts and tax free shopping.
+In addition, you can find special information for attending the Kawagoe Festivals with kids, as well as other seasonal events.

 Maruhiro in Kawagoe, a prestigious department store on the main shopping street Crea Mall, is surprisingly enjoyable for small children.
 There are two main reasons; the fun center on the roof and the play area in the toy store.
+Unfortunately, news was released in April 2019 that the rooftop amusement area will be closed permanently on August 31st 2019.
 There are other factors which contribute to its suitability for a half day out for families, outlined below.
 Plus it is a key spot to consider if you are attending any of the larger Kawagoe Festivals with kids.

 The toy store of Maruhiro is located on the 6th floor.
 They have a Bornelund in the toy store area, which sells beautiful wooden educational toys**(External link to Amazon.co.jp).
 They are also a distributor of the fantastic British board games giant Orchard Toys, my personal favourite toy brand for children under six.
 Orchard toys** on Amazon.co.jp (affiliate link).